SheePop-dev/trivia-master-gulpin/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Feel free to use this for whatever!
-It's just a silly trivia game.
+TL;DR: Feel free to use, modify, and distribute this however you want!

 ---